-The EZ-Zone Limit Controller has been properly configured by TestEquity to match the chamber's system requirements.
-Improper modifications to these setup values can result in erratic performance and unreliable operation.
+The Series SD Limit Controller has been properly configured by TestEquity to match the chamber's system requirements.
+Improper modifications to these setup values can result in unreliable and unsafe operation.
 Do not attempt to modify the setup values, unless you thoroughly understand what you are doing.
+Setup examples in the "Series SD User's Manual" are NOT applicable to this chamber.
 If there is any doubt, please call TestEquity before proceeding.
+The correct values are documented below.